haqnmaq/haqnmaq.github.io/_posts/2017-01-01-welcome-to-millennial.md

 ---
 layout: post
-title: "HAQBOT (3D Printer Build)"
+title: "HAQBOT"
 author: "Ryan Branch"
 categories: documentation
 tags: [documentation,sample]
 image: haqbot.jpg
 ---

-This is my personal 3d printer that I built starting in 2013.
+This is my personal 3d printer that I built starting in 2013 and finishing in 2014.
 My username on many different forums is "haqnmaq" pronounced "hack n make", so I figured I had to call it "Haqbot".

-### Getting Started
+### Build

-[Getting Started]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}): getting started with installing Lagrange, whether you are completely new to using Jekyll, or simply just migrating to a new Jekyll theme.
+I originally started the designing and building of this 3d printer in 2013.
+Do to financial limitations it took me about 5 months to complete.
+I wanted to design a printer that was unique, robust, fast, accurate, while being astheticaly pleasing as well.
+To accomplish this I decided on some unique H-Bot style kinematics.
+This was a unique concept at the time and allowed for very fast movements of the hot end.
+I eventually did change this to use a Core X-Y setup.
+It has the same kinematics as an H-Bot, but the unique belt path eliminated the racking forces seen with an H-bot configuration.

 ### Example Content